This report was reposted on October 17, 2020 to include a video, new photos, and updated formatting.

 Even further passed the outcrop, is another maze of boulders presenting more bouldering routes to climb.

 Even though there is no camping allowed at the top of McAfee Knob, it not unusual to find a few hammocks or tents here through the night.
-Be aware there is no water source here if you do decide to squat and as always, practice pack it out.
+Be aware there is no water source here if you do decide to squat and as always, practice leave no trace and pack out your garbage.

 For legal camping close to McAfee Knob, continue northbound on the AT for less than a mile.
 There you will find the Pig Farm campsite and the Campbell Shelter.
 Improvements have been made there for more of a reliable water source, which can still dry out during late summer droughts, 0.1 miles further downhill.